Car Insurance Hurricane Coverage: What's Covered, What's Not & How to File Claims

 How Deductibles Apply to Hurricane Damage

 Unlike homeowners insurance — where hurricane deductibles in 19 coastal states can be a percentage of your home's value (sometimes 2–10%) — car insurance uses a standard flat deductible even during hurricane events.
-Your comprehensive deductible (typically $250, $500, or $1,000) is what you'll owe out of pocket before your insurer pays the rest.
+The average comprehensive deductible in 2026 remains $500, with common options ranging from $100 to $1,000 or more.
+This is what you'll owe out of pocket before your insurer pays the rest.

 For example: If your car sustains $8,000 in hurricane damage and your comprehensive deductible is $500, your insurer pays $7,500.